 A Global Health Insurance Card (GHIC) or an older European Health Insurance Card (EHIC) are useful when travelling in Europe.
 But they don't replace travel insurance.

-The GHIC and EHIC can’t be used in countries outside of Europe or certain areas in France.
+The GHIC and EHIC can only be used at approved facilities in Europe, and can’t be used outside Europe.
 You can find out where exactly these cards are valid on the NHS website.

-You still need travel insurance to cover you should the worse happen.
+You still need travel insurance to cover you if the worse happens.
 For example, if you need to be returned to the UK because of a medical emergency, or you have your belongings stolen.

 Read our guide on the GHIC and EHIC to learn more about how these cards work.

-Can I extend my travel insurance while abroad?
+Can I extend my travel insurance after it’s expired?

-Yes, you can usually extend your cover during your trip.
-Make sure to contact your insurer a few days before your trip ends or cover expires if you want to extend it.
+Yes, usually you can extend your cover during your trip.
+Make sure to contact your insurer a few days before your trip ends or your cover expires if you want to extend it.

 If you think this could happen before your holiday, talk to your insurer.
-Ask if you can extend your coverage, just in case.
+Ask if you can extend your cover, just in case.

 Can I buy last minute insurance for a UK trip?